 Never just accept what a dealer tells you is a good financing deal.
 Know the type of rate you can get before you kick some tires and take a test drive.

 Check out if your bank or credit union offers used auto loans.
 If you’re already a member and in good standing with them, you could qualify for a rate discount on the loan with them.

-Vehicle makes were counted and vehicle age was averaged across metropolitan statistical areas (“MSAs”) from the model years reported on query forms submitted by LendingTree customers seeking loans for used vehicle purchases.
-The data set was limited to queries submitted in 2017 for cars and light trucks with model years less than 2017.
-The analysis was limited to the 50 largest MSAs by population.
+Vehicle age was averaged across the 100 largest metropolitan statistical areas (“MSAs”) from the model years reported on over 611,000 query forms submitted by LendingTree customers seeking loans for used vehicle purchases in those MSAs.
+The data set was limited to queries submitted in 2019 for cars and light trucks with model years less than 2019.